 Each state and territory in Australia has its own legislation which governs the operation of retirement villages (more on this later), so some things will vary depending on where you are going to live.

-However, just so you know what your various housing options are, in this section we’ll look at both retirement village and ‘non-retirement village’ options.
-A summary of these is below, and then we’ll take a look at each in more detail.
+However, just so you know what your various housing options are, in the section Living options, we look at both retirement village and ‘non-retirement village’ alternatives.

 You wouldn’t buy the first home you see or accept the first price you’re given.
 Buying in retirement is no different.
 You might be lucky and find ‘the one’ on your first viewing, but it’s wise to compare and contrast with other villages before you sign on the dotted line.